AlxR21/SlotMachine/README.md

 # SlotMachine
-This is from when I was learning Jaava.
+This is from when I was learning Java.
+The very first repository from 3 years ago.
+So far have we come.
+Now to go even beyond...